anvilproject/anvil-portal/content/data/requesting-data-access.md

 1. Have an eRA Commons or NIH account.
 Go [here](https://wiki.nci.nih.gov/display/TCGA/Application+Process) for instructions to set up an eRA Commons or NIH account.
 1. Establish a link in Terra to your eRA Commons/NIH Account.
 To link an eRA Commons to your Terra account, go to your [Profile page](https://anvil.terra.bio/#profile) in Terra and log in with your NIH credentials. _(Note: Once per month, you will need to relink these accounts to ensure that you still have proper access)_.

-##Submitting A Data Access Request
+##Submitting A dbGaP Data Access Request

 1. **Identify the phsID of the cohort you wish to access.** A helpful list of datasets can be found on our [datasets](/data) page.
 1. **Request Access.** Navigate to the dbGaP page for that study and click “Request Access” near the top of the screen.